John Candelaria: Career

 At the age of 15, Candelaria attended a baseball tryout where a Los Angeles Dodgers scout called him the best he had ever seen.
 The tryout catcher had to be replaced with a major league catcher for fear of injuring the stand-in.

 Candelaria played as a center in the Baloncesto Superior Nacional (BSN), the top tier basketball league in the Puerto Rico, for 2 seasons with the Piratas de Quebradillas in 1971 and 1972.
 When he announced he was leaving the Quebradillas basketball "Pirates" for the Pittsburgh Pirates, many were skeptical.
 The local newspaper featured him pitching a basketball on the front page of the sports section.
 He had attended La Salle Academy in lower Manhattan and gained fame as a basketball center, including leading his team to a championship in 1971.

+Candelaria quickly worked his way through the Pirates' minor league system, going 10-2 in his first season of single-A ball at age 19 in 1973.
+He got off to a fast start in AAA in 1975, going 7-1 and earning a call-up in June.
+Candelaria went 8-6 for the remainder of the 1975 season with the Pirates and gained national acclaim by starting Game 3 of the 1975 NLCS against the Cincinnati Reds.
+He struck out 14 Reds and pitched eight innings, but gave up a game-tying two-run home run to Pete Rose in the eighth.
+The Reds would win the game 5-3 in extra innings and win the NLCS.
+Candelaria followed up with a 16-7 record in 1976, including a no-hitter against the Los Angeles Dodgers on August 9.

 Candelaria had his best season in 1977, when he was 20–5 with a 2.34 ERA in 230 2/3 innings pitched.
 He was also a member of the 1979 World Series champion Pirates team.
-On August 9, 1976, Candelaria no-hit the Los Angeles Dodgers 2–0 at Three Rivers Stadium; it was the first no-hitter pitched by a Pirate in Pittsburgh since Nick Maddox at Exposition Park in 1907.
 Candelaria's second post-season appearance with the Pirates (he pitched Game 3 in the 1975 NLCS) came in their 1979 World Series championship season.
 Candelaria started Game 1 of the 1979 NLCS and pitched seven innings of two-run ball against the Reds with a painful shoulder.
 The Pirates won 5–2 in 11 innings.
 In the 1979 World Series, Candelaria had a rough Game 3, giving up five runs in 4 innings as the Pirates lost 8–4 to the Orioles.
 He redeemed himself in a crucial Game 6 by combining with Kent Tekulve to pitch a 4–0 shutout.